centrifugal/helm-charts/charts/centrifugo/README.md

 ## Upgrading

-### To 6.0.0
+### v5 -> v6

+v6 aims to simplify chart configuration and make it a bit more idiomatic.
+See pull request [#6](https://github.com/centrifugal/helm-charts/pull/6) for all the changes.

 - Several parameters were renamed or disappeared in favor of new ones on this major version:
-  - Three type of services were move to their own block.
+  - Three type of services were moved to their own block.
-  - To enable separate service use `useSeparateInternalService` and `useSeparateGrpcService` flags.
+  - To enable separate services use `useSeparateInternalService` and `useSeparateGrpcService` flags.
-  - `ServiceMonitor` move to block `metrics` with additional parameters, `labels` renamed to `additionalLabels`  - removed configuration block `centrifugo`, all configuration under that block move to top level.
+  - `ServiceMonitor` move to block `metrics` with additional parameters, `labels` renamed to `additionalLabels`  - removed configuration block `centrifugo`, all configuration under that block moved to top level.

 [On November 13, 2020, Helm v2 support was formally finished](https://github.com/helm/charts#status-of-the-project), this major version is the result of the required changes applied to the Helm Chart to be able to incorporate the different features added in Helm v3 and to be consistent with the Helm project itself regarding the Helm v2 EOL.